mssengar/AssignmentRxJava/README.md

 Built by using:

 1. Clean Architecture -> It provide separation of concern & ease of  scalability, performance, security, code reduction etc.
-2. RxJava -> For handling Asynchronous event and data stream in more concise w& declarative way.
+2. RxJava -> For handling Asynchronous event and data stream in more concise & declarative way.
 3. Hilt -> For Dependency Injection.
 4. MVVM [Model-View-ViewModel] -> MVVM separate an application's business logic and UI.
 Loosely coupled, increasing the testability.
 5. View Binding -> It replaces findViewById making it easier to code that interacts with views.
 Enable it by added "viewBindind = true" in build gradle file.